 Travellers are flocking to the once unsafe city of Medellin, Colombia.
 Find out what there is to love about Pablo Escobar’s former stronghold, as well as the best things to do in Medellin, where to eat and stay, and key safety tips in this Medellin Colombia travel guide.

 Disclosure: This things to do in Medellin Colombia post contains affiliate links.
-That means we may earn a small commission when you use the links on this site to book a hotel, buy your travel insurance, etc..
-You don’t pay anything extra, and it helps support this site.
+That means we earn a commission when you use the links on this site to book a hotel, buy your travel insurance, etc..
 If you’d like to learn more about how this works, you can read more under our Disclaimer page.

 This is a guest post from Daniel of Destinationless Travel